-2 For a review of experiences in the states, see CRS Report RL31455, Federal Sunset Proposals: Developments in the 94th to 107th Congresses, by Virginia A. McMurtry, pp. 2-5 and pp. 17-18.
+2 For a review of experiences in the states, see CRS Report RL31455, Federal Sunset Proposals: Developments in the 94th to 107th Congresses, by Virginia A. McMurtry.

 Over 70 bills were introduced in the 94th Congress (1975-1976) proposing various sunset arrangements, and sunset measures continued to be introduced in each subsequent Congress.
 Many hearings have been held on sunset measures, and several bills have been reported, but the only floor action occurred in the 95th Congress.
 On October 11, 1978, the Senate passed S. 2, the Program Reauthorization and Evaluation Act, by vote of 87-1.6